 Under cash flow hedge accounting, the profit or loss on the hedging instrument is recognized as profit or loss in the same period when the profit or loss on the hedged item is affected.
 The profit or loss on the hedging instrument is recognized as an adjustment to stockholders' equity and reclassified into current profit or loss when forecast transactions that are being hedged affect profit or loss.
-If a hedge of a forecast transaction subsequently results in the recognized directly in equity shall be reclassified into profit or loss.
-If a hedge of a forecast transaction subsequently results in the recognized directly in equity shall be reclassified into profit or loss.
-If a hedge of a forecast transaction subsequently results in the asset acquired or liability assumed affects profit or loss.
-If a hedge of a forecast transaction subsequently results in the recognized directly in equity shall be reclassified into profit or loss.
-If a hedge of a forecast transaction subsequently results in the recognized or liability assumed affects profit or loss.
-If a hedge of a forecast transaction subsequently results in the recognized method or liability assumed affects profit or loss.
-If a hedge of a forecast transaction subsequently results in the recognizion of a non-financial asset or a non-financial liabilities, it removes the associated gains and losses that were recognized directly in equity and includes them in the initial cost or other carrying amount of the asset or liability.
+If a hedge of a forecast transaction subsequently results in the recognition of a financial asset or a financial liabilities, the associated gains or losses that were recognized directly in equity shall be reclassified into profit or loss in the same period or periods during which the asset acquired or liability assumed affects profit or loss.
+If a hedge of a forecast transaction subsequently results in the recognition of a non-financial asset or a non-financial liabilities, it removes the associated gains and losses that were recognized directly in equity and includes them in the initial cost or other carrying amount of the asset or liability.
 However, if an entity expects that all or a portion of a loss recognized directly in equity will not be recovered in one or more future periods, it shall reclassify the amount that is not expected to be recovered into profit or loss.